Eduardo Estrella: Public offices held

 He paved hundreds of miles of streets and avenues in the main cities of the national territory, covering every street reconstruction of each of the municipalities in the border region of the country, from Manzanillo to Pedernales.
 The national plan for construction of housing projects, both apartments as homes, which took place throughout the national territory.

-Always standing by its cleanliness and honesty, being recognized by important figures in the construction sector in the Dominican Republic, such as Diego de Moya who outlines a brief history of how Eduardo Estrella saved money to the country and defended local businesses when he wrote an article entitled "Patriotism is to strengthen RD companies" in the Periodico el Caribe did publish.
-On that occasion it was the remodeling of the Gregorio Luperon International Airport.
-The work was done with the airport operational in less time than the French international offer, with more teams, with 40% less and with an economy of 20 million dollars.
-This is a tangible example of what can be done for the benefit of our country and benefit the construction of the same.
+During the renovation of Gregorio Luperón International Airport, Estrella's company completed the project while the airport remained operational.
+According to construction executive Diego de Moya, the work was finished in less time than proposed by a competing French firm and at a cost approximately 40% lower, reportedly resulting in savings of US$20 million for the Dominican government.

 On August 5, 2020, the new ruling PRM party agreed that Estrada should become President of the Senate during a meeting between its elected legislators and the party's senior leadership.